God Shouldn’t Be Erased From Public Life

 No matter their faith tradition, I view my fellow citizens as children of God whose revealed divinity is diminished by the growth of aggressive government intervention trespassing into our pews, homes, and firesides.

-In his 1922 “The Limitations of the Law” speech before the American Bar Association in San Francisco, then-Vice President Calvin Coolidge concluded, “It is time to supplement the appeal to law, which is limited, with an appeal to the spirit of the people, which is unlimited.
+In his 1922 “The Limitations of the Law” speech before the American Bar Association in San Francisco, then-Vice President Calvin Coolidge concluded: “It is time to supplement the appeal to law, which is limited, with an appeal to the spirit of the people, which is unlimited.
 Some unsettlements disturb, but they are temporary.
 Some factious elements exist, but they are small.
 No assessment of the material conditions of Americans can warrant anything but the highest courage and the deepest faith.”

-Is it possible to fix our many societal problems without acknowledging a serious void of faith in the public square?
-Science fiction writer John C. Wright saw the dilemma clearly when he wrote, “In the same way politics is downstream of culture, culture is downstream of religion.
+Science fiction writer John C. Wright saw the issue clearly when he wrote: “In the same way politics is downstream of culture, culture is downstream of religion.
 In the same way a man’s actions are dependent on his beliefs, his beliefs are dependent upon his primal and fundamental assumptions that form his character.”

 Ultimately, we can allow everyone the freedom to believe as they wish about the guiding influences of the universe without dictating their worship practices.
 Just as we seek celestial guidance in the hallowed halls of Sacramento, we can extend this practice to our other government offices in their policy creation.

-Religion is “more like a response to a friend than it is like obedience to an expert,” explained British theologian Austin Farrer.
+Religion is “more like a response to a friend than it is like obedience to an expert,” according to British theologian Austin Farrer.
 California law need not force men and women to observe any specific doctrine, canon, or creed, but the hope of the future can only be understood in the context of the faith that inspired our founders.

 Government indelibly locks people into a system of rigid justice.
 Conversely, faith provides a space for vision, purpose, charity, hope, love, and compassion.
 While mercy cannot rob justice, it makes sense to constrain governmental control and incentivize a more flexible faith in public policy formation.

-So, if you were to ask me for a simple recipe to fix our significant political, social, and cultural problems, I would say—before you go to the Capitol, go to church and say a prayer.
+So if you were to ask me for a simple recipe to fix our significant political, social, and cultural problems, I would say—before you go to the Capitol, go to church and say a prayer.

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.